jay3ss/lab137/articles/building_a_linked_stack_part_3.md

 own exception.

 The [documentation](https://docs.python.org/3/library/exceptions.html#Exception)
-states that when creating user-define exceptions we should derive from the `Exception` class, so that's what we're going to do.
+states that when creating user-defined exceptions we should derive from the `Exception` class, so that's what we're going to do.
 We're going to go with a meaningful name, otherwise we may not live very long.